-We set the record straight by answering your top pay-related questions
+We set the record straight about your top Doctor pay-related questions

 Back in November last year, we released the findings from our first Wavelength Medical Recruitment and Locum Attitudes Survey and at the same time uncovered some recurring myths around doctors’ salaries and rates of pay.